 What is Ayurvedic medicine?

 Ayurvedic treatment delivery system can be traced back to over five millennia ago.
 It states that the state of health is the balance in the state in which the mind, body and the spirit.
 All the three should be in their ideal equilibrium for a person to be healthy.
-To achieve this, It prescribes medicines, dietary regimes and other techniques in order to promote health.
+To achieve this, It prescribes plant based medicines, dietary regimes and other techniques in order to promote health.

 In Ayurvedic theory, everyone consists of three fundamental life forces called doshas, and within everyone lies a unique one.
 Dosha imbalance is a key causative factor in disease occurrence in Ayurveda even for cancers.
-With respect to cancer, Rasayana ayurvedic treatment restores balance and works on healthy functioning of the entire system.
+With respect to cancer, Rasayana ayurvedic treatment restores balance and works on the healthy functioning of the entire system.

 Ayurvedic Approaches to Cancer Treatment

-Panchakarma: An ancient mode of treatment incorporating massage and detoxifying techniques.
+An ancient mode of treatment incorporating massage and detoxifying techniques.
 Physicians use certain compounds and herbal medicines to remove toxins while restoring their purity.

 The goal of yoga and meditation is to help cancer patients feel better overall, lower their stress, and boost their immune systems.